Bill Dearden: Sheffield United

-His 15 goals in 1969–70 brought him to the attention of bigger clubs, and prompted Sheffield United to invest £10,000 in his transfer in August 1970.
+His 15 goals in 1969–70 brought him to the attention of bigger clubs and prompted Sheffield United to invest £10,000 in his transfer in August 1970.
 He proved to be an immediate success at Bramall Lane, as he scored 14 goals in 1970–71 to help John Harris's "Blades" to secure promotion out of the Second Division with a second-place finish, three points behind champions Leicester City.
 His strike partnership with Alan Woodward proved effective in the First Division, and Dearden finished as the club's top-scorer in 1971–72 with 16 goals as United posted a tenth-place finish.
 He was again top-scorer in 1972–73 with 20 goals.
 United went on to finish 13th in 1973–74 under the stewardship of Ken Furphy, before launching a title campaign in 1974–75 that ended with a sixth-place finish – they ended the campaign just four points behind champions Derby County.
-Knee injuries then began to affect his first team appearances, and United plummeted to relegation with a last place finish in 1975–76 under new boss Jimmy Sirrel.
+Knee injuries then began to affect his first-team appearances, and United plummeted to relegation with a last-place finish in 1975–76 under a new boss Jimmy Sirrel.
 Dearden scored 72 goals in 211 league and cup appearances in his six years in Sheffield.